Standard Contractual Clauses for Data Transfers

 Conclusion

-Standard contractual clauses provide a practical foundation for international data transfers, but they’re just the starting point.
+Standard contractual clauses provide a practical basis for international data transfers, but they’re just the starting point.
 The Schrems II ruling made it clear that thorough risk assessments and appropriate supplementary measures must accompany these agreements.

+The parties involved in data transfers all share responsibility for ensuring ongoing compliance with data protection principles.
 Unsure if your standard contractual clauses are compliant?
 Contact GDPRLocal for a complete assessment of your data transfer needs.

 Frequently Asked Questions